yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 Publish a message to the current instance, and all plugins subscribed through `sub()` for this `kind` will receive it, achieving internal communication within the instance:

-- `kind` - Required, the kind of the message, which is a string.
-It can only contain letters, numbers, and dashes, and cannot use built-in kinds.
+- `kind` - Required, the kind of the message, which is a string of alphanumeric with dashes, and cannot be [built-in kinds](/docs/dds#builtin).
 - `value` - Required, the value of the message, which is a [sendable value](/docs/plugins/overview#sendable)

 Since the `kind` is used globally, to add the plugin name as the prefix is a best practice.
 For example, the combination of the plugin `my-plugin` and the kind `event1` would be `my-plugin-event1`.